Karen O: Yeah Yeah Yeahs

-We still have to grab people by the collar ...
+Karen O is the lead vocalist and principal lyricist of the indie rock band Yeah Yeah Yeahs, formed in early 2000 with guitarist Nick Zinner; drummer Brian Chase was added in September 2000 to form a trio.
+Regarding their approach to music, Karen O told the Los Angeles Times that, "We still have to grab people by the collar [...]
 We put out a record every three years now; we could easily be forgotten.
-If you look at a lot of our peers that we came up with, a lot of them have disappeared.
+If you look at a lot of our peers that we came up with, a lot of them have disappeared."